Back to the articles

 Advantages:

-• Testing of complex geometries
+• Testing complex geometries

 • Complete collection of complex volume data